Configure site settings

 Meta tags are bits of HTML code crawled by search engine robots such as Google.
 Meta tags can help control and optimize how your site (and pages) appear in search engine results.
 Site editors can add custom meta tags in the site editor by navigating to the Customize side panel, Settings, then Meta tags.

 A common practice to prevent a site from showing in public internet search results is to apply the <meta name="robots" content="noindex"> tag.
 Site editors cannot override or replace default meta tags set by Hub such as "description", "title", and "og:image".
-Default "title" and "description" meta tags can be changed by modifying the Name and Summary fields in the Settings, About section of the site editor.
+Default "title" and "description" meta tags can be changed by modifying the site Name and Summary fields.

 Note: